5 Reasons To Try This Salad Recipe

 - Slice the avocado lengthwise, all the way to the pit, and all the way around.

-- Gently twist the two halves apart, then give the pit a single whack with your knife so that the blade sinks in at least 1/8 inch.
+- Gently twist the two halves apart, then give the pit a single whack with the blade of your knife so that it sinks in at least 1/8 inch.
 Twist the knife a little and the pit should rotate enough that you can pop it free and remove it.

 - Place the avocado half, cut side down on a board, and slice or cut as needed.